IBM/ibmpairs-geoserver-extension/README.md

 ## newer doc sept 18+ 2019

 ### Configuration of the plugin via screen shots
+First, go to workspaces tab and create `pairs` workspace and make it default

 The layer with the plugin:
 [link](http://pairs-alpha.res.ibm.com:8082/geoserver/web/wicket/bookmarkable/org.geoserver.web.data.layer.LayerPage?7)